Autogas: Russia

 CNG is more commonly used for commercial passenger transport (taxis, city buses).
-Although the Russian government subsidizes conversion of petrol-powered vehicles to CNG by reimbursement of the majority of its price (CNG equipment costs twice more as LPG), it is not popular among private car owners because CNG tanks are much larger than LPG tanks and CNG stations are not common (LPG stations are as common as petrol and diesel stations).
+Although the Russian government subsidise conversion of petrol-powered vehicles to CNG by reimbursement of the majority of its price (CNG equipment costs twice more as LPG), it is not popular among private car owners because CNG tanks are much larger than LPG tanks and CNG stations are not common (LPG stations are as common as petrol and diesel stations).

 Gas cylinders are painted red so that they cannot be confused with other cylinders.

 Serbia

 Serbia has a well-developed autogas market.
 Many petrol-powered vehicles from the 1980s, 1990s and early 2000s, both locally made cars such as Yugos and imports from Western Europe, have been converted to LPG.
 Autogas systems used in Serbia are mostly from Italian companies like Lovato and Tartarini.
 As of August 2014, LPG is approximately 40% cheaper per litre than petrol.
 It is available at petrol stations in the cities and along major routes, as well as some dedicated stations.